Most kids get itchy rashes at one time or another. But eczema can be a nuisance that may prompt scratching that makes the problem worse.

 In many cases, eczema goes into remission and symptoms may disappear altogether for months or even years.

-For many kids, it begins to improve by the age of 5 or 6; others may experience flare-ups throughout adolescence and early adulthood.
+For many kids, it begins to improve by the age of 5 or 6; others may have flare-ups throughout adolescence and early adulthood.

-In some kids, the condition may improve and then resurface at the onset of puberty when hormones, stress, and irritating skin products or cosmetics are introduced (or due to other factors that scientists don't yet understand).
-And some people will experience some degree of dermatitis into adulthood, experiencing areas of itching and a dry, scaly appearance.
+In some kids, the condition may improve but then restart as they enter puberty, when hormones, stress, and irritating skin products or cosmetics are introduced.
+Some people will have some degree of dermatitis into adulthood, with areas of itching and a dry, scaly appearance.

 Eczema is not contagious, so there's no need to keep a baby or child who has it away from siblings, other kids, or anyone else.

 Scientists believe that eczema is inherited, so there's no way to prevent it.
-However, because specific triggers can make it worse, flare-ups can be prevented or improved by avoiding possible triggers such as:
+But because specific triggers can make it worse, flare-ups can be prevented or improved by avoiding possible triggers.
+These include:

 Diagnosing eczema can be challenging because:

-If your doctor suspects eczema, a thorough medical history is likely to be the most valuable diagnostic tool.
+If your doctor suspects eczema, a thorough medical history is likely to be the best diagnostic tool.
 A personal or family history of hay fever, other allergies, or asthma is often an important clue.

-In addition to doing a physical examination, the doctor will likely ask about your child's symptoms and past health, your family's health, any medications your child is taking, any allergies your child may have, and other issues.
+Besides doing a physical examination, the doctor will likely ask about your child's symptoms and past health, your family's health, any medicines your child is taking, any allergies your child may have, and other issues.

-The doctor will also help you identify things in your child's environment that may be contributing to the skin irritation.
-For example, if your child started using a new soap or lotion before the symptoms appeared, mention this to the doctor because a substance in the soap might be irritating the skin.
+The doctor will also help you identify things in your child's environment that might be adding to the skin irritation.
+For example, if your child began using a new soap or lotion before the symptoms started, mention this to the doctor because something in the soap might be irritating the skin.

 The doctor also might ask about any stress your child is feeling at home, school, or elsewhere because stress can lead to eczema flare-ups.